smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec_DE.md

         model: https://schema.org/Boolean
         type: Property
     type:
-      description: 'It has to be StorageBatteryDevice'
+      description: It has to be StorageBatteryDevice
       enum:
         - StorageBatteryDevice
       type: string